Configure custom domains

-When you create a Koyeb App, you automatically get a generated sub-domain for your App ending with koyeb.app.
+When you create a Koyeb App, you automatically get a generated subdomain for your App ending with koyeb.app.

 In addition to this domain, you can reach your Koyeb Apps using your own custom domain.
-By using your custom domains on Koyeb, you benefit from all the native features offered by the platform including automatic TLS as well as native global load-balancing and caching.
+By using your custom domains on Koyeb, you benefit from all of the native features offered by the platform including automatic TLS as well as native global load-balancing and caching.

 This document explains how to configure a custom domain for your Koyeb App.